JDonner/NoAho/README.txt

   somehow need a different license, ask me, I mean for it to be used).

 Anti-Features:
-- Will not find overlapped keywords (eg given keywords "abcde" and 'defgh", will not find "defgh" in "abcdefgh"; would find both in "abcdedefgh"), unless you move along the string manually, one character at a time, which would defeat the purpose.
-The package 'Acora' is an alternative package for this use.
+- Will not find overlapped keywords (eg given keywords 'abc' and 'cdef', will not find 'cdef' in 'abcdef'.
+Any full Aho-Corasick implementation would give you both.
+The package 'Acora' is an alternative package for this use.  (noaho can be relatively easily modified to be a normal Aho-Corasick, but it wasn't what I personally needed.)
 - Lacking overlap, find[all]_short is kind of useless.
-- Lacks key iteration and deletion from the mapping (dict) protocol
+- Lacks key iteration and deletion from the mapping (dict) protocol.
-- Memory leaking untested (should be ok but ...)
+- Memory leaking untested (one run under valgrind turned up nothing, but it wasn't extensive).
-- No /testcase/ for unicode in Python 2 (did manual test however)
-- Unicode chars represented as ucs4, and, each character has its own hashtable, so it's relatively memory-heavy, but that's life nowadays.
+- No /testcase/ for unicode in Python 2 (did manual test however) Unicode chars represented as ucs4, and, each character has its own hashtable, so it's relatively memory-heavy (see 'Ways to Reduce Memory Use' below).
-- Requires a C++ compiler.
+- Requires a C++ compiler (C++98 support is enough).

 Bug reports and patches welcome of course!

 To build and install, use either